shtan/Top-Reco-4/README.md

-This repository contains a C++ implementation of a method to improve objects resolutions in events containing two top quarks.
+This repository contains a C++ implementation of a method to improve object resolutions in events containing two top quarks.

 This package is based on original code from Gala Kaufman and Luke Winstrom.
 In this repo I have heavily restructured the code to make it more efficient and less error-prone.
 I have also added additional functionality (results analysis, plotting).